CTech-Abhi/self-assessment/README.md

 ENV NODE_OPTIONS="--openssl-legacy-provider"

+# Tech and Tools

+- PIXI v6
+- GSAP 3
+- Howler

 # Game Behavior

 - Click spin button to see next result.

-  Clicking on the spin button will deduct a random bet from [1, 2, 3, 5, 10], player balance will reduce accordingly.
+  - Clicking on the spin button will deduct a random bet from [1, 2, 3, 5, 10], player balance will reduce accordingly.
-  As the spin result the new reel stop positions will be displayed on the left bottom, symbols on the reel will change accordingly.
+  - As the spin result the new reel stop positions will be displayed on the left bottom, symbols on the reel will change accordingly.

-  In case of user win, winning details will display below the reel area ( replacing good luck msg ).
+  - In case of user win, winning details will display below the reel area ( replacing good luck msg ).
-  A quick rollup will play to the total win amount and will be placed right below the balance meter.
+  - A quick rollup will play to the total win amount and will be placed right below the balance meter.
-  On roll up complete, balnce meter will update.
+  - On roll up complete, balnce meter will update.

 - We also have a bonus button on the main screen
-  On clicking the bonus button, it will add a transition and take us to the wheel screen.
+  -On clicking the bonus button, it will add a transition and take us to the wheel screen.
-  On this screen we have a start button, clicking on it will make the wheel spin.
+  -On this screen we have a start button, clicking on it will make the wheel spin.
-  Weight table for the wheel is defined inside model.ts, using it a win will be decided and the corrosponding slice will land on the wheel pointer.
+  -Weight table for the wheel is defined inside model.ts, using it a win will be decided and the corrosponding slice will land on the wheel pointer.

   - Celebration
     To celebrate the wheel win, a popup will appear right over the wheel.